 Safety is one of the most important things to be considered.
 Does the hostel have security guards, especially during the night?
 Is the place secured from fire and does it offer safety from some other unexpected calamities?

 What about the security of your belongings?
 Is there a safety box you can keep your valuable items like your passport?

-There are hostels who charge for some standard services like using a sleeping bag or a sheet, for meals and sometimes for using the shower.
+There are hostels that charge for some standard services like using a sleeping bag or a sheet, for meals, and sometimes for using the shower.